-Change of Matriculation "
+Change of Matriculation

-Students who are not matriculated in a degree, diploma, or certificate program are limited in the total number of credit-bearing courses they may take.
+Students who are not matriculated in a degree, diploma, or certificate program (non-degree students) are limited in the total number of credit-bearing courses they may take.
 Graduate students may not take more than nine credits, and undergraduates may not take more than 24 credits without matriculating.